emutelab/emutelab/_posts/2018-04-23-soundcamp.md

 [Further information and free tickets](https://www.eventbrite.co.uk/e/soundcamp-newhaven-tickets-45174650596)

-On May 3, Prof Almo Farina will be [giving a talk](http://www.emutelab.org/blog/almoFarina)on his pioneering work in Ecoacoustics - all welcome.
+On May 3, Prof Almo Farina will be [giving a talk](http://www.emutelab.org/blog/almoFarina) on his pioneering work in Ecoacoustics - all welcome.

 ----